 In 1866, a year after the Civil War ended, copper was discovered on Baldy Peak, just west of Maxwell’s ranch.
 The value of the Maxwell Land Grant dramatically increased, and Maxwell seriously considered selling it for $75,000.
 However, he postponed.

 Maxwell got involved with the mining activities and joined Captain William Moore, the founder of Elizabethtown, and others in 1867, to form the Copper Mining Company.
 The company began to extract ore from Baldy Peak and soon found the first lode of gold.
 The “gold fever” had taken root, and Maxwell began to collect rents and royalties from the placer miners, further adding to his vast wealth.
 Captain Moore’s Elizabethtown was growing by leaps and bounds, with many people storming the area searching for their fortunes.

 Not to be outdone, Maxwell and some of his business associates, including Territorial Governor R.B.
 Mitchell, laid out another townsite just six miles from Elizabethtown.
 But Virginia City, named after Maxwell’s eldest daughter, was too far from the “action” and never really got off the ground.

-One of the greatest problems that the miners faced was the territory’s chronic lack of water.
-Late in the summer, the creeks and streams would dry up, and many of the placer miners would pack up, not to return until the snows melted the next spring.
-In 1867, Maxwell, Moore, and other entrepreneurs tried to solve this problem by making plans for the building of “The Big Ditch.”
+One of the most significant problems that the miners faced was the territory’s chronic lack of water.
+Late in the summer, the creeks and streams would dry up, and many of the placer miners would pack up, not to return until the snows melted the following spring.
+In 1867, Maxwell, Moore, and other entrepreneurs tried to solve this problem by planning to build “The Big Ditch.”
 The project was a 41-mile aqueduct system bringing water from the Red River into Moreno Valley.
 The “Ditch” was constructed at the cost of over $280,000, with Maxwell putting up the bulk of the funds.